 In order to study A-Level Geography, you will need to have achieved GCSE Maths and English Language at a grade 5.

-You are not required to be on campus when you do not have a timetabled lesson, although we would strongly recommend that you are.
-Making effective use of our learning facilities and resources during such study periods, will ensure that you keep on top of your work and make significant progress in your studies, not to mention developing important time-management, organisation and independent-study skills.
+Although you are not required to be on campus when you do not have a timetabled lesson, we strongly recommend making effective use of our learning facilities and resources during these periods to stay on top of your work.

 You will study 6 modules throughout this two-year course, equally split between physical and human topics, alongside the Non-Examined Assessment (coursework).